How we compare

 • What about lesson scheduling, video classrooms, or reviews? +

 Tutorperch deliberately doesn't provide a video classroom, lesson scheduler, in-platform payment system, or platform-managed reviews.
-After introduction, students and tutors arrange lessons however suits them — by phone, video call, in person, using whichever scheduling and conferencing tools they prefer.
-This is a feature, not an oversight: it lets us run lean (which is why £20 covers it), and it means tutors aren't locked into platform-specific tools.
+After introduction, students and tutors arrange lessons however suits them, using whichever scheduling and conferencing tools they prefer.
+The lean operating cost is one reason £9.99 covers it, and it means tutors aren't locked into platform-specific tools.

 Related